Sichuan: Tang dynasty

 Sichuan came under the firm control of a Chinese central government during the Sui dynasty, but it was during the subsequent Tang dynasty that Sichuan regained its previous political and cultural prominence for which it was known during the Han.
 Chengdu became nationally known as a supplier of armies and the home of Du Fu, who is sometimes called China's greatest poet.
 During the An Lushan Rebellion (755–763), Emperor Xuanzong of Tang fled from Chang'an to Sichuan which became his refuge.
 The region was torn by constant warfare and economic distress as it was besieged by the Tibetan Empire.

 Five Dynasties and Ten Kingdoms

-In the Five Dynasties and Ten Kingdoms period, Sichuan became the centre of the Shu kingdom with its capital in Chengdu founded by Wang Jian.
-In 925 the kingdom was absorbed into Later Tang but would regain independence under Meng Zhixiang who founded Later Shu in 934.
+In the Five Dynasties and Ten Kingdoms period, Sichuan became the heart of the Shu kingdom with its capital in Chengdu.
+In 925, the kingdom was absorbed into Later Tang but would regain independence under Meng Zhixiang who founded Later Shu in 934.
 Later Shu would continue until 965 when it was absorbed by the Song.